blanquicet/aks-store-demo/demo-notes.md

 kubectl logs --namespace ig-demo --selector app=order-service
 ```

+### DNS Troubleshooting

 Let's use the `trace_dns` gadget.
 It allows us to trace the DNS queries and
-responses across the whole cluster.
+responses across the whole cluster:

 ```bash
 # kubectl gadget run trace_dns:main --all-namespaces
 ```

-### DNS Troubleshooting

-Let's focus on the fist phase of DNS resolution:
+But, we are only interested in resolution of the `myexternalendpoint.com`
+domain name by the `order-service`.

 ![app-kube-dns](./img/app-kube-dns.png)